iWinston/typeorm-plus/docs/select-query-builder.md

     .addOrderBy("user.id");
 ```

-You can also usea map of order-by fields:
+You can also use a map of order-by fields:

 ```typescript
 createQueryBuilder("user")